 "The capacitance can be varied slightly from .001 to .0016 to fine tune the circuit to your cable, but you will have to increase the resistor value with the larger cap values and decrease the resistor value with the smaller cap values or else you will notice the curve of the pot starts to become noticeably different with the larger cap values.
 It's a delicate balance so deviating from the nominated values may excessively flatten the operating curve of the pot unless you compensate with the resistor value.
 Read more technical guff about this on the FAQ page Q24 .
 Rule of thumb is the *amount* of brightness that is gained is determined by the resistor's value (less Ohms = more brights) but the frequencies that are present is determined by the Cap value (lower the value the higher the frequencies, the higher the value the lower the frequencies)."

 Some really interesting info and insight there, that may help you in your own experiments!
-I believe many of Fender's more recently models come with the series wired treble bleed mod.
 This works really well and is certainly a side by side comparable choice to the parallel wired mod.

 Variable treble bleed